vincenteof/FakeReact/README.md

 # FakeReact
-Building React from scratch using ECMAScript 6 !
+Build React from scratch using javascript.
 Core of this implementation is [stack reconciler](https://reactjs.org/docs/codebase-overview.html#stack-reconciler).